 Reinforcing rib technology allows for longer, stronger spans

 The Hickory Creek project represents the largest aluminum box culvert ever installed, with a span of 12.013 m, a rise of 3.562 m and a length of 12.344 m.
 The cover depth is 600 mm to 670 mm and there is an engineered backfill envelope of 3 m on each side, up to the road grade.
 This solution was designed for a CL-625 Ontario Truck Live Load.
 AIL’s economical and easy-to-install MSE Retaining Wall System (Welded Wire Wall with Cobble Stone) was used for the headwalls.

-In response to the Town’s requirement to get the new structure in place as soon as possible, assembly, placement and some of the backfilling were able to take place during the winter months.
+In response to the Town’s requirement to get the new structure in place as soon as possible, assembly, placement and some of the backfilling was able to take place during the winter months.
 The structure was assembled adjacent to the site and then crane-lifted in one piece onto the footings.
 With the spring thaw, the remaining backfill, road surface and rail structures were completed.

-Ontario-based project partners were: The Town of Pympton-Wyoming; Northwest Consulting Engineers of Ilderton; and Murray Mills Excavating and Trucking (Sarnia) Ltd. Interesting project factoid: Just 2.5 km further upstream on Hickory Creek is the site of AIL’s first Super•Cor Box Culvert ever installed in Ontario, in 1993.
+Ontario-based project partners were: the Town of Pympton-Wyoming, Northwest Consulting Engineers of Ilderton and Murray Mills Excavating and Trucking (Sarnia) Ltd. Interesting project factoid: Just 2.5 km further upstream on Hickory Creek is the site of AIL’s first Super-Cor Box Culvert ever installed in Ontario, in 1993.